 The transcatheter mitral repair and replacement market alone is projected to grow from its current $400 million+ value to a multi-billion-dollar opportunity by 2025.4 Abbott's leadership position in mitral repair will continue to grow, having recently won reimbursement approval for its MitraClip device in Japan, adding to the more than 50 countries where MitraClip is in use.

-Further, Abbott plans to grow the mitral offering with its Tendyne* and COAPT trials, which will expand the market for transcatheter mitral valve replacement and offer a functional mitral regurgitation repair treatment, respectively.
-These developments will greatly expand the market and an already strong foothold in mitral leadership for Abbott; they are all expected to launch in the near-term throughout 2019 – 2020.
+Further, Abbott plans to grow the mitral offering with its Tendyne* and COAPT trials, which would expand the market for transcatheter mitral valve replacement and offer a functional mitral regurgitation repair treatment, respectively.
+These developments would greatly expand the market and an already strong foothold in mitral leadership for Abbott if successful.

-Our work in the minimally invasive treatment of other heart valves also bears watching: Abbott is working towards a tricuspid heart valve repair offering – leveraging the clip-based technology from its MitraClip product – and will also trial its transcatheter aortic valve repair (TAVR) offering, Portico*, on the U.S. market in 2018.
+Our work in the minimally invasive treatment of other heart valves also bears watching: Abbott is working towards a tricuspid heart valve repair offering – leveraging the clip-based technology from its MitraClip product – and is also currently conducting a trial its transcatheter aortic valve repair (TAVR) offering, Portico*, in the U.S.

 Beyond valvular solutions, Abbott's structural heart business is a leader in occlusion devices that treat or close openings in the heart caused by congenital heart defects.
 Abbott's AMPLATZER Amulet* left atrial appendage (LAA) closure product is under clinical trial for the growing U.S. market, and further, Abbott has the first approved product on the U.S. market to treat patent foramen ovale (PFO), or a hole in the heart, with a minimally invasive PFO closure device – AMPLATZER PFO Occluder – that is proven to reduce risk of recurrent stroke in patients with a PFO defect